 Even if busting out of the house for a jog or bike ride is entirely possible, grabbing a few minutes for an at-home workout can be a secret weapon in any season.
-Easy workouts can make you sweat and build muscle, with minimal equipment and a little know-how.
-Want to get a simple at-home workout that works and also staves off boredom?
-These high-intensity moves are not just excellent for exercise at home — they’re also fun.
+Easy home workouts can make you sweat and build muscle, with minimal equipment and a little know-how.

 We’ve put together an easy at-home workout comprised of 15 strength and cardio moves that can be performed in your living room, in less than 30 minutes.
 Doing these exercises at home will tone your weak spots, get your blood flowing and heart pumping, and allow you to supervise (at least in theory) your kids nearby while you’re at it.
 String together the following in an order of your choosing and keep at it.

 Sit-Ups.
 Basic, but effective.
 Lie on your back with knees bent, engage your abs to lift your shoulders from the ground and close to your thighs, hold for a second, and return to start.
 Aim for 20, and work your way up to 50 once you’re a pro.
 For maximum effect, do not tuck your feet under a chair or table for assistance.